wp-plugins/crayon-syntax-highlighter/readme.txt

 3. Mixed Language Highlighting.

 == Changelog ==

+= 1.8.1 =
+* Added different highlighting for preprocessor in C, C++, C# and Obj-C. Any other lang can use it as well.

 = 1.8.0 =
 * Added PostgreSQL thanks to Emiliano Leporati and Alessandro Venezia from http://bitorchestra.com/